-- 300g dark chocolate callets or bar (broken into pieces)
+- 300g dark bittersweet chocolate callets or bar (70-80% is good, but use whatever's handy!), broken into pieces

 - 150g unsalted butter, cut into small pieces, plus more for greasing the pan

-- 200g Janie’s Mill Rye Flour (we recommend our sifted Light Rye Flour for brownies that are lighter in texture, but you may also use our Dark Rye Flour for a robust and wholesome taste)
+- 200g Janie’s Mill Rye Flour (Light Rye Flour results in brownies that are lighter in texture, while Dark Rye Flour gives you a deeper more robust taste)

 - ½ cup (50g) dutch cocoa powder